What's On

 Music

-The ever-popular ‘Folk at the Fair’ will be returning with great local artists playing all day in the main beer tent, with additional bands playing in the garden at the Rugglestone Inn as well as on the Village Green.
-The folk musicians will continue at The Old Inn, with the main beer tent enjoying more live music and a disco late into the night - more info coming soon!
+The ever-popular ‘Folk at the Fair’ will be returning with great local artists playing all day in the main beer tent, with additional bands playing at The Rugglestone Inn and The Old Inn as well as on the Village Green.
+We’ll put the full schedule up her when we know more details.

 Food and drink